Check out some of our current and past projects...

-Post-Construction Stream Restoration Inspection, Crediting Analysis and Costing
+Post-Construction Stream Restoration and Outfall Stabilization Inspection and Crediting Analysis

 Turkey Branch, Upper Marlboro, MD - Clean Streams LLC assessed ~1100 linear feet of stream stabilization, in a suburban neighborhood of Upper Marlboro along Turkey Branch, a 1st order tributary to the Western Branch of the Patuxent River in the Atlantic Coastal Plain.
 This included field inspection of stabilization structures within the LOD as well as status of the stream within the entire study reach (using Utility Cloud), estimation of quantities of materials and services needed for repair, followed by a memorandum (short report) on Maryland State crediting protocols and finally a calculation of potential credits available for the stabilized reaches as well as the potential for additional credits within the entire study reach..

-US Army Garrison Fort Lee, VA.
-Clean Streams LLC provided support to the prime contractor, Environmental Resources Group LLC, on its environmental compliance contract with the US Army Garrison (USAG) which has an VPDES small MS4 permit.
-Tasks included a virtual training to ERG field staff on field verification of constructed stormwater BMPs and outfall types, followed by a QA QC of all field classifications using aerial imagery, photographs and field notes and respond to concerns by the USAG.
-Gap analysis of the BMP tracking spreadsheet used by USAG to report to VADEQ BMP Warehouse and finally, review and quality control of an outfall validation and assessment report meant to determine point sources associated with the Fort’s MS4 systems as defined by 40 CFR 122.2.
+US Army Garrison Fort Lee, VA MS4 Permit Support - Clean Streams LLC provided support to Environmental Resources Group LLC, on its environmental compliance contract with the US Army Garrison (USAG) which has a VPDES small MS4 permit.
+Tasks included in this subcontract included a training to ERG field staff on field verification methodologies of constructed stormwater management BMP facilities and outfall types as well other physical parameters of interest, as well as how to do real-time illicit discharge detection.
+This was followed by a QA/QC of all field classifications of BMPs and outfalls using aerial imagery, photographs and field notes.
+Gap analysis of the BMP tracking spreadsheet used by USAG to report to the VADEQ BMP Warehouse was completed.
+A review and quality control of an outfall validation and assessment report was also completed.
+The outfall validation was meant to determine if point sources associated with the Fort’s MS4 system discharged to waters of the US, as defined by 40 CFR 122.2.
+The review was especially complex due to a long-term lease and maintenance of housing areas serving the Department of Defense by a private firm.

-US Naval Surface Warfare Center, Carderock, MD.
+US Naval Surface Warfare Center MD Stormwater Management Facilty Inspections- Carderock, MD.
 Inspection of stormwater management facilities (BMPs) as required by the National Pollution Discharge Elimination System (NPDES), Municipal Separate Storm Sewer System (MS4) permit using custom-developed inspection forms.
 BMPs varied from proprietary to generic designs including green roofs, drywells, dry swales, underground detention, surface sandfilters and bioretention

 US Army Ft.
-George G. Meade, MD; Developed an inventory of the stormwater management facilities on the property in preparation for receipt of a new General Permit for a Municipal Separate Storm Sewer System (MS4).
+George G. Meade MD, Stormwater Management Facilty Inspections - Developed an inventory of the stormwater management facilities on the property in preparation for receipt of a new General Permit for a Municipal Separate Storm Sewer System (MS4).
 Deliverables included a summary report and database ready for submission to the state regulatory agency.

-Frederick County MD Public School System - Developed a response plan for the Chesapeake Bay Restoration Requirement for the Hayward Road Maintenance Facility with Industrial Permit 12-SW.
+Frederick County MD Public School System Industrial Permit Support- Developed a response plan for the Chesapeake Bay Restoration Requirement for the Hayward Road Maintenance Facility with Industrial Permit 12-SW.

 Provided industrial permit support, including SWPPP creation, inspections, and training to staff.

-Arlington County VA Public Schools - Assisted APS at onset of first SMS4 permit, from Registration Statement preparation, to illicit discharge detection and elimination (IDDE) planning, Good Housekeeping to annual reporting.
+Arlington County VA Public Schools MS4 Permit Support- Assisted APS at onset of first SMS4 permit, from Registration Statement preparation, to illicit discharge detection and elimination (IDDE) planning, Good Housekeeping to annual reporting.

 Arlington County Virginia